Introduction to Personal Injury Claims for Injured Passengers

 About Compensation Claims for Passengers injured in Road Accidents

-Whether you are a passenger on public transport, in a taxi or in a privately owned vehicle such as a van, car or motorcycle, if you are injured due to someone else's negligence you may be able to make a personal injury compensation claim.
+Whether you are a passenger on public transport, in a taxi or in a privately owned vehicle such as a van, car or motorcycle, if you are injured due to someone else's negligence you may be able to make a personal injury claim for compensation.

 Road accidents are unfortunately very common and can cause injuries to passengers in exactly the same way as drivers are injured.
 The only difference is that it would be very unlikely that a passenger would ever be found to be anything other than an innocent party.

 If you have been injured in a road accident as a passenger you may be able to make a personal injury claim for compensation.
 For more information about how Thompsons Solicitors can help you, complete one of our online personal injury compensation claim forms.

 Types of Injuries Passengers suffer in Road Accidents

 Injuries suffered by passengers in road accidents can vary from minor whiplash to broken bones, burns, head injuries, spinal injuries or even amputations.
 Some road accidents can even lead to fatalities.